 Dr Goldfarb emphasized the importance of primary care providers' role in the diagnostic process and in turn pointed to studies that demonstrate the difficulties that clinicians face.
-Clinicians reported lack of time, lack of training and experience, and lack of confidence as barriers to diagnosing AD.14 Physicians, along with patients, can also interpret cognitive changes as normal aging, particularly if neither family members nor patients have reported any concerns.14 "The thought process understandably is, 'Why would I go there, because there [are] no disease-modifying treatments yet," Dr Goldfarb said.
+Clinicians reported lack of time, lack of training and experience, and lack of confidence as barriers to diagnosing AD.
+Physicians, along with patients, can also interpret cognitive changes as normal aging, particularly if neither family members nor patients have reported any concerns.
+"The thought process understandably is, 'Why would I go there, because there [are] no disease-modifying treatments yet," Dr Goldfarb said.

 At times, symptoms of Alzheimer mimics can confuse a diagnostic workup, and access to the right kind of technology helps distinguish which pathologic entities are causing the cognitive impairment.
 Importantly, perceptions of stigma can affect decisions on giving a diagnosis.
 Patients have concerns about their employment, their ability to drive, and their participation in decision-making.
-Compounded with a lack of patient and caregiver resources and support, physicians at times perceive a diagnosis as a disservice.^{14,15}
+Compounded with a lack of patient aReprinted with permission from Wang and Reddy.
+Glutamate activates extrasynaptic NMDARs that overcome synaptic NMDAR-mediated survival signaling, leading to neuronal death.
+Abbreviation: NMDAR=N-methyl-D-aspartate receptor.

 Figure 1.
-The Role of A β and Phosphorylated Tau in Pathological Changes in AD^a
+The Role of A $\beta$ and Phosphorylated Tau in Pathological Changes in ADa and caregiver resources and support, physicians at times perceive a diagnosis as a disservice.